 Awards will be presented for the first four placed skaters/teams in each event level/group.
-There will be no Final Rounds at this event, however all first place finishers will be eligible for an invitation to participate in the Championship Exhibition at the conclusion of the competition.
+There will be no Final Rounds at this event, however all first place finishers Preliminary - Senior, will be eligible for an invitation to participate in the Championship Exhibition at the conclusion of the competition.
+All skaters tied for a place will be awarded a medal for that place and there will be no tie breaking.